Meet the Founder

 This work is about more than sessions or services—it’s about helping people say yes to the version of themselves they’ve been waiting to meet.
 Through The Stand, I blend clinical insight with cultural sensitivity to make mental health support accessible, empowering, and deeply human.

 By 2026, I’ll be independently licensed and fully scaling my offerings.
-Until then, I’m honored to walk with my community—one workshop, one conversation, one story at a time.
+Until then, I’m honored to walk with my community—one workshop, one conversation, one story at a time under supervision of our clinical director.